radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ecs/default/types.md

 * **FirelensConfiguration**: [FirelensConfiguration](#firelensconfiguration)
 * **HealthCheck**: [HealthCheck](#healthcheck)
 * **Hostname**: string
-* **Image**: string: The image used to start a container.
+* **Image**: string (Required): The image used to start a container.
 This string is passed directly to the Docker daemon.
 * **Interactive**: bool
 * **Links**: string[]
 * **LinuxParameters**: [LinuxParameters](#linuxparameters)